Code-Institute-Submissions/bridcourtney-Business-Travel-Guide/README.md

 Business Travel frequency will depend on the employees position in the company.
 It is highly probable that most employee will experience business travel as an Abbott Employee at some stage in their Abbott career e.g. when working on large projects across multiple sites, Training Courses etc.

 The 'Abbott Business Traveller Guide' will be a valuable resource to all employees that will provide an information bank on Abbott Site & locations.
-For example you are with the Company 2 years, your Manager informs you of an opportinity to join a project that will involve a visit to Japan.
+For example you are with the Company 2 years, your Manager informs you of an opportinity to join a project that will involve a visit to Brazil.
 The Guide will provide you with site information as well as Hotels, Restaurants etc in the area

 The 'Contact Us' link will provide users an opportunity to provide feedback and suggestions.